Overview

 On the creative writing side of the course, you’ll get to explore a number of writing styles including journalism, screenwriting, comedy writing, short stories and the contemporary novel.

-You’ll also grow your knowledge through an understanding of the concepts and models used in the practice and study of theatre, together with the themes and techniques used by historic and contemporary authors.
+You’ll also grow your knowledge through an understanding of the concepts and approaches used in the practice and study of theatre, together with the themes and techniques used by historic and contemporary authors.

-By studying at Brunel you’ll become part of a rich community of creative students, artists and academics and have a variety of opportunities to collaborate through, for example, acting, theatre making, writing and production.
+By studying at Brunel you’ll become part of a rich community of creative students, artists, and academics, and have a variety of opportunities to collaborate through, for example, acting, theatre making, writing and production.

-Established links with the creative industries offer plenty of opportunities to hear from guest speakers and alumni on campus.
 Off campus, Brunel’s easy access to central London helps to facilitate regular class trips to see West End productions and other events.

 Course content